Research degree programme

 Please take time to have a look through the Graduate Studies Office webpage, under the Research Students tab, where you will find all the information, procedures, forms and deadlines you will need in your first term and thereafter.

 All IfM students are allocated a mentor from among the existing research student community to help with initial questions and to find your way around the IfM.
 The atmosphere at the IfM is friendly and there are few barriers to communication between members of the group, either for work or social activities!

 All students have a supervisor to provide direction and support throughout their research.
 Each student is also allocated an advisor from among senior colleagues to provide additional guidance.
 Most students also benefit from the experience and knowledge of other members of the IfM.

 Courses for first year students

-All first year students must attend compulsory courses to support the development of research and transferable skills.
+All first year students must meet the First Year Requirements to support the development of research and transferable skills.
 These are agreed during your first term and include: